KatherineMichel/python-and-django-resources/python-and-django-packages.md

 venv, virtualenv and pyenv
 https://docs.python-guide.org/dev/virtualenvs/ | Pipenv & Virtual Environments — The Hitchhiker's Guide to Python

 https://github.com/pyenv/pyenv-virtualenv | pyenv/pyenv-virtualenv: a pyenv plugin to manage virtualenv (a.k.a. python-virtualenv)
 https://github.com/pyenv/pyenv-update

+pyenv
+https://twitter.com/webology/status/1206676626311917568 | ❄☃ Jeff Triplett 🎄🔔 on Twitter: "Same.
+If you run macOS and develop with Python, pyenv is the way to go IMO. https://t.co/9sy5GBtGIw" / Twitter https://twitter.com/webology/status/1199446555809460231 | 🍂 Jeff Triplett 🍂 on Twitter: "🐍 This is a great resource. 🐳 I'd love to see a 4th Docker version. 🎉 If you use macOS, I highly, highly recommend using pyenv to manage your Python version of you.
+It's on my "just use it" list when I work with any level of dev. https://t.co/R6uPyFbJDr" / Twitter https://www.marc-richter.info/using-pyenv-to-manage-your-python-interpreters/ | Using pyenv to manage your Python interpreters - Marc Richter's personal site

 https://packaging.python.org/tutorials/managing-dependencies/ | Managing Application Dependencies — Python Packaging User Guide